 The graying face, the gentle gaze — there are so many endearing attributes of senior pets, yet so many of them are overlooked by potential adopters.
-Many people look to younger pets when seeking out a forever companion, but could an older animal actually be the perfect fit for your lifestyle?
+Many people look for younger pets when seeking out a forever companion, but could an older animal actually be the perfect fit for your lifestyle?

 You may not have considered it, but your home may an ideal setting for a senior pet, and there's no better time than Adopt a Senior Pet month to see if a senior dog or cat is right for you!